Not just an replacement, but an improvement!

 pair in gift box

-600 Grams
+600 Gram

-Note 2) Individual Test data, such as: Matching Data, Grid Current, Vacuum, Filament Current, etc., are on the Certificate that comes with each individual Tube.
+Note2) Individual Test data, such as: Matching Data, Grid Current, Vacuum, Filament Current, etc., are on the Certificate that comes with each individual Tube.
 Each tube is numbered, inside the bulb with a metal Tag